CarlVerret/csFastFloat/README.md

 # Requirements

-.NET Core 3.1 or better.
+.NET Core 3.1 or newer.
 Under .NET 5 framework, the library takes advantage of the new Math.BigMul() function.

 # Compile and testing